If the Cap Fits...: Plot

-Jones is attempting to operate the projector, much hampered by the Verger, who is there to prevent any "damage to the Vicar's apparatus".
+Jones is attempting to operate the projector, closely watched by the Verger.
 Godfrey is asleep, whilst Walker and Pike interject with silly questions.
-Hodges arrives, and accuses them of looking at dirty pictures, and Jones finally messes up, showing a picture of a topless Zulu woman from the Vicar's slide collection, "Light into Darkest Africa", much to Hodges' delight and Mainwaring's discomfort.
+Warden Hodges arrives and accuses them of looking at dirty pictures, and Jones finally messes up, showing a picture of a topless Zulu woman from the Vicar's slide collection, "Light into Darkest Africa", much to Hodges' delight and Mainwaring's discomfort.

 Afterwards in the office, Mainwaring threatens to stop Wilson wearing the monocle, but Wilson responds by threatening to tell everyone that Mainwaring wears arch supports for his feet.
-Frazer enters, and not only tells Mainwaring the lecture is a waste of time, but consults notes he has made and reminds Mainwaring of other similar irrelevant lectures, such as "Why the Germans don't play cricket" and "How to send Hitler a poisoned carpet" (because he chews the rug when angry), and observes that Mainwaring has wasted 438 hours on "useless blather".
+Frazer enters, and not only tells Mainwaring the lecture was a waste of time, but consults notes he has made and reminds Mainwaring of other similar irrelevant lectures, such as "Why the Germans don't play cricket" and "How to send Hitler a poisoned carpet" (because he chews the rug when angry), and observes that Mainwaring has wasted 438 hours on "useless blather".
 Naturally, Mainwaring is furious at Frazer's insubordinate behaviour.
 He consults the Home Guard manual and discovers a potential solution to the problem.
 Back on parade, he challenges Frazer to take command of the platoon for a week.
 To Mainwaring's surprise, Frazer agrees.

-Once Frazer is in charge, he swiftly sacks Sergeant Wilson for discrepancies in the platoon stores, and is so rude to Jones (calling him a "wooly-minded old ditherer") that he resigns.
+Once Frazer is in charge, he swiftly reduces Wilson to the ranks for discrepancies in the platoon stores, and is so rude to Jones that he resigns.
 Mainwaring has been banished to the broom cupboard, where he is soon joined by a furious Wilson and a distraught Jones.
-Mainwaring observes that Frazer is playing into their hands by "antagonizing" the rest of the platoon, reasoning that if nobody will serve under Frazer, "he's done for".
-They are interrupted by Pike, who reveals that he is the platoon's new lance corporal, having been promoted by Frazer, due to Pike's "hidden qualities" of "drive, tenacity, and leadership".
-Just as the other three men are recovering from the shock, they are interrupted by Wilson's replacement, the newly-promoted Sergeant Walker, who assumes the demeanour of a hard-nosed NCO, complete with swagger stick, and proceeds to tell the now-Privates Wilson and Jones that they can go home (to "recuperate").
-He also passes on a request from Frazer: that Mainwaring should turn over his own swagger stick and leather gloves which infuriates Mainwaring due to him angrily asking "How dare he?"
+Mainwaring observes that Frazer is playing into their hands by "antagonizing" the rest of the platoon.
+However, they are interrupted by Pike, who reveals that he is the platoon's new lance corporal, having been promoted by Frazer, due to Pike's "hidden qualities" of "drive, tenacity, and leadership".
+They are then interrupted by Wilson's replacement, the newly-promoted Sergeant Walker, who assumes the demeanour of a hard-nosed NCO, complete with a swagger stick, and proceeds to tell the now-Privates Wilson and Jones that they can go home (to "recuperate").
+He also passes on a request from Frazer: that Mainwaring should turn over his own swagger stick and leather gloves.